JvPost/Kalman-and-Bayesian-Filters-in-Python/notes.md

 **Measurement**: the measured value of the system e.g. the number on the scale.
 **State estimate**: filter's estimate of the state e.g., of a scale.

-**In other words**: the state should be unerstood as the actual value of the system.
+**In other words**: the state should be understood as the actual value of the system.
 This value is usually hidden to us.
 If I step on a scale you'd have a measurement.
-We cal; this observable since you can directly observe this measurement.
+We call this observable since you can directly observe this measurement.
 In contrast, you can never directly observe my weight, you can only measure it.
 Any estimation problem consists of forming an estimate of a hidden state via observable measurements.

 **Process model**: the mathematical model of the system, e.g., for a moving car the process model of the distance is: the distance at last measured timestep, plus velocity times time since that last timestep.
 This process model is not perfect as the velocity of a car can vary over a non-zero amount of time, the tires can slip on the road etc.
 **Prediction**: using a process model, we try to predict the current state, e.g. we try to predict the position of a car.